 You are one click away from booking an Eco experience like no other - a day trip to the stunningly beautiful Kapiti Island.
 Walk the tracks, picnic on the beach, swim in the bay or just sit in solitude surrounded by rare and endangered birds, flora and fauna.

 Remote yet accessible, soak up the beauty, hear the stories of the Ngati Toa Maori people from our world class guides, spot whales in season, watch sea birds and native birds in their natural environment.

-SPECALISING IN GROUP AND CORPORATE BOOKINGS CALL NOW BOOK YOUR CHRISTMAS FUNCTION
+WE SPECIALISE IN GROUP AND CORPORATE BOOKINGS CALL COOPS NOW TO BOOK YOUR FUNCTION

 What you get

 Exciting 20-minute boat ride from Paraparaumu Beach through the Kapiti Marine Sanctuary to Kapiti Island – Launch off the beach in our purpose-built boat